 An example of a traffic flow diagram captured with Pandora FMS could be the following:

-Most network management and monitoring systems automatically detect connected systems and draw a network map representing the network.
+Most network management and monitoring tools automatically detect connected systems and draw a network map representing the network.

 The most advanced tools allow you to update that map in real time and see even the physical connections between interfaces (known as a link-level topology or Layer 2).